Home Uses

 Active salt rooms are equipped with halogenerators that continuously disperse salt particles, ensuring a controlled environment for effective halotherapy.
 These rooms typically offer a more potent experience, as the concentration of salt particles is explicitly maintained for optimal benefits.
 Active salt rooms are more likely to yield a higher return on investment (ROI) for facility owners, as they can charge more for sessions.

 Passive salt rooms, also known as “resting” salt rooms, do not utilize a halogenerator.
-Instead, the room is covered in natural Himalayan salt, and users may benefit from the soothing environment and potential antimicrobial properties of the salt on the walls and floor.
+Instead, the room is lined in or stacked with blocks of natural Himalayan salt, and users may benefit from the soothing environment and potential antimicrobial properties of the salt on the walls and floor.
 While passive salt rooms may not have the same controlled environment as active rooms, they can still offer a relaxing and therapeutic experience for users.

 How Halotherapy Works